pdxdave/gatsby-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: a
 image: /img/banner.jpg
-heading: Great coffee with a conscience
+heading: Musings of a software developer
 subheading: Support sustainable farming while enjoying a cup
 mainpitch:
-  title: A
+  title: a
-  description: "\n"
+  description: a
-description: B
+description: "Hello, my name is David Martinson, a software developer located in the Pacific Northwest.
+I invite you to read my posts covering a variety of topics (e.g., software development, fitness, recruiting and other topics that pique my interest).
+Feel free to reach out and contact me.
+I'm always open to discussing software development opportunities.  "
 intro:
   blurbs: []
   heading: C